AhmedOmarO/AhmedOmarO.github.io/blogs/datascience-intro.md

-# Keeping Things Clear qadsadas
+# How would i learn

 My old portfolio was full of animations and overlapping sections.
 It looked impressive, but it distracted from what mattered most: the work itself.